Cipla to soon launch COVID-19 drug Ciplenza at Rs 68 per tablet

 "As part of this partnership, CSIR-IICT has successfully developed a convenient and cost-effective synthetic process for Favipiravir.
 The entire process and active pharmaceutical ingredient (API) of the drug has been transferred to Cipla to manufacture and market the drug at scale," the statement said.

-Favipiravir is an off patent, oral antiviral drug that has been shown to hasten clinical recovery in COVID -19 patients with mild to moderate symptoms, it added.
+Favipiravir is an off-patent, oral antiviral drug that has been shown to hasten clinical recovery in COVID -19 patients with mild to moderate symptoms, it added.

 Shares of Cipla closed at Rs 665.50 per scrip on the BSE, down 0.90 per cent from its previous close.